-Energy Systems Technology - ENGY.AS
+Energy Systems Technology

 This course of study offers the essential theory, along with related hands-on experience, to prepare students to work in various energy fields such as energy auditing, Heating Ventilation and Air Conditioning (HVAC) systems design, HVAC equipment troubleshooting and repair, building management systems and microprocessor controls, and power plants operation.
 The program can be completed during the day or evening.
 Graduates will qualify to test for the oil burner technician license, EPA certification, and fireman’s license.

 - Credential Awarded: Associate in Science in Energy Systems Technology

 I have nothing but positive things to say about this program.
 I received great instruction and education from the two professors who teach the program.Mitchell J. Kellogg, Class of 2018, Girard Heating and Air Conditioning, Westfield